hansreier/techreier/eDrops/src/main/resources/static/markdown/about/energy_en.md

 But Norwegian leading politicians don't want that.
 They bury their heads in the sand like ostriches.

 Therefore, I focus on this topic, and not a bunch of other less important political issues.
-Unfortunately, the subject has been drowned by other matters in many previous parliamentary elections in Norway.
+Unfortunately, the subject has been overshadowed by other matters in many previous parliamentary elections in Norway.
 It cannot continue like this, with the electricity (price) crisis still unresolved and the leading political parties fully focused on the climate crisis.